Pinpoint tests — car equipped with OSC

 Go to A12

-A12: INTERNAL DRIVE AXLE GEARBOX HARNESS CHECK FOR OPEN CIRCUIT
+A12: CHECK THE INTERNAL AXLE TRANSMISSION WIRING HARNESS FOR AN OPEN CIRCUIT

-- SSB - between pin 8 of the connector of the internal transmission wiring harness in the block with the driving axle and pin 8 of the solenoid valve connector of the internal wiring harness of the transmission in the block with the driving axle
+- SSB - between pin 8 of the internal transmission wiring harness connector in the block with the driving axle and pin 8 of the solenoid valve connector of the internal transmission wiring harness in the block with the driving axle

 Yes